evanshortiss/sns-mobile/README.md

 #### getUsers(callback)
 Get all users, this could take a while due to a potentially high number of requests required to get each page of users.
 The callback(err, users) receives an Array containing users.

+#### getTopics(callback)
+Get all topics by paging through them.
+The callback(err, topics) receives an Array containing topic objects.

+#### getSubscriptions(topicArn, callback)
+Get all subscriptions for the topic with the given topicArn by paging through them.
+The callback(err, subscriptions) receives an Array containing subscription objects.

 #### addUser(deviceToken, [data], callback)
 Add a device/user to SNS with optional extra data.
 Callback has format fn(err, endpointArn).

+#### createTopic(name, callback)
+Create a new topic with the given name.
+The callback has the format fn(err, topicArn).

 #### setAttributes(endpointArn, attributes, callback)
 Update an existing endpoint's attributes.
 Attributes is an object with the following optional properties: